bjlittle/geovista/src/geovista/examples/README.rst

 Examples Gallery
 ****************

-Enjoy this interactive gallery, which aims to highlight the growing capabilities and features of ``geovista``.
+This interactive gallery highlights the growing capabilities and features of ``geovista``.

-The gallery is generated from a sample of the ``geovista.examples``, which can also be run from the command line::
+The gallery is generated from the ``geovista.examples``, which can also be run from the command line::

   geovista examples --run all --verbose